HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      <init as="users" with="[]" />
 ```

-We can also use the `at` attribute in the `init` tag to specify the element position where the variable name is located. like:
+We can also use `at` attribute in `init` tag to specify the element position where the variable name is located.
+For example:

 ```hvml
 <body>